If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 However, if you want to continue with a formal complaint you can do this by telephone, email or letter to the Complaints Team.

-Write to: Complaints & FOI Officer, NHS Brighton and Hove CCG, Hove Town Hall, Norton Road, Hove, BN3 4AH
+Write to: Complaints Manager, NHS Brighton and Hove CCG, Hove Town Hall, Norton Road, Hove, BN3 4AH

 If you make your complaint orally, a written record will be made.
 You will be sent a copy as acknowledgement and asked to contact us if you wish to make any amendments.
 To help us deal with your complaint effectively, please provide the following information when you contact us:

-- The patient’s name and contact details name if you are complaining on behalf of someone else (if this is the case, you may be asked to complete a consent form).
+- The patient’s name and contact details name if you are complaining on behalf of someone else (if this is the case, you will be asked to complete a consent form)

 What happens next?

 We will acknowledge your complaint within 3 working days.
 It will then be passed to one of our trained investigating managers to carry out an investigation..

 This process may involve:

 - Meeting or speaking with one of our trained investigating managers to gain your personal view of the issues you have raised.

 - Accessing your records (with your consent) and disclosing relevant information to us